walakaka77/test-doc-site/index.markdown

 ## The Plan for my Blog
 A short breakdown of how this blog is planned to be structured:

 1. **Easing into my New Home:** This section will detail experiences of moving into my new home.
-Secret, my new home is at Kallang Breeze.
+Secret, my new home is at Kallang.

-2. **The Canine Chronicles of Kallang Breeze:** And This section will detail experiences of bringing up a new dog.
+2. **The Canine Chronicles of Kallang:** And This section will detail experiences of bringing up a new dog.
 For someone with zero dog experience -- think we can expect a zero-to-hero styled section here.

 3. **IT Support for an Entrereneur:** No prizes for the best guess here -- yes the entrepreneur is my wife.
 And it's I do my due diligence as a good husband to help wherever I can.